 Another six wins, including the 2003 Monaco Grand Prix, would follow until Montoya – who had joined McLaren for 2005 – sensationally quit F1 midway through 2006 to return to the States and enter NASCAR with his old outfit, Chip Ganassi Racing.
 Just two victories and nine poles over the next nine years was a meagre return, and it was no surprise to see him re-join the IndyCar fold in 2014.

-Proving that he had lost none of his speed, Montoya claimed his second Indy 500 victory in 2015 and went on to finish second in that year’s overall standings.
+Proving that he had lost none of his speed, Montoya claimed his second Indy 500 victory with Team Penske in 2015 and went on to finish second in that year’s overall standings.
+He now competes with the same legendary squad in the IMSA WeatherTech SportsCar Championship.